gdianov/opium/README.md

 //injected object $c by property and string by constructor
 $p = $opium->make('p');

-You can injected dependency by property and constructor.
+//You can injected dependency by property and constructor.

 ```
 **Also we can create new object dynamically:**